haesleinhuepf/outlook-bob/README.md

 Insert a new module: Right-click Project1 → Insert → Module.

-Paste the code of "outlook_response.vba"
+Paste the code of `outlook_response.vba`.
+Modify the path in that file so that it points at `email_assistant.py`.

 In Outlook, go to File → Options → Customize Ribbon.